PRIMETIME : Limits of LLMs in Temporal Primitives: Declaration of originality and use of AI tools

 I hereby declare that I authored the work in question independently.
 In doing so I only used the authorised aids, which included suggestions from the supervisor regarding language and content and generative artificial intelligence technologies.
 The use of the latter and the respective source declarations proceeded in consultation with the supervisor.

-The AI tools \emph{OpenAI ChatGPT}, \emph{Microsoft Copilot} and \emph{Anthropic Claude} were used to improve wording and to correct spelling and grammar.
-In accordance with ETH Zürich Guidelines for Scientific Writing, all used prompts throughout the document are stored as comments in the source latex document and are available on request.
+The AI tools \emph{Anthropic Claude}, \emph{OpenAI ChatGPT} and \emph{Microsoft Copilot} and were used to improve wording, to correct spelling and grammar, translate Python code and JSON configuration settings to English for describing the methodology, and to write specific code blocks such as regexes, property-tests, and table rendering in LaTeX.